Weather-related cancellation: United Kingdom

 In the United Kingdom, snow days are a relatively uncommon event, especially in southern regions.
 Scottish, Northern Irish, Welsh, and Northern English schools may experience some closures during the winter months, often due to travel disruption.
 In Southern England, however, significant snowfall is a less frequent event, rarely lasting for more than a few days across low-lying areas.

 Australia

 Very few schools in Australia regularly receive any, let alone significant snowfalls.
 Those who do, will generally have their own local snow policies, similar to how schools in bush fire or flood-prone areas will have policies to handle these events.
 If a school is closed due to snow, it is treated as an emergency closure and no additional days are added to make up for the closure.
+But more commonly Australian schools can shut down due to heat.

 Delays

 Instead of cancelling an entire school day, some schools may delay opening by, for example, one or two hours, or announce a particular opening time.
 This can be advantageous in places where schools are not charged a "snow day" by delaying their opening.
 Many school authorities cancel the whole morning kindergarten under these circumstances.
 This is particularly common during snowfalls of 2 in or less in areas not accustomed to winter snowfall, such as the Baltimore metropolitan area and points south.

 In the event of fog, some schools may delay the opening of school three hours but extend the day an extra hour.